mozilla-services/tokenserver/docs/source/configuration.rst

         Possible values:

-        - :class:`tokenserver.assignment.fixednode.DefaultNodeAssignmentBackend`
+        - :class:`tokenserver.assignment.memorynode.MemoryNodeAssignmentBackend`
         - :class:`tokenserver.assignment.sqlnode.SQLNodeAssignment`
-        - :class:`tokenserver.assignment.sqlnode.ShardedSQLNodeAssignment`
-        - :class:`tokenserver.assignment.sqlnode.SecuredShardedSQLNodeAssignment`

         See :ref:`nodeassign` for more information.

     **service_entry**
-        The node returned for all users when using :class:`DefaultNodeAssignmentBackend`
+        The node returned for all users when using :class:`MemoryNodeAssignmentBackend`

     **applications**
         The list of supported services, separated by commas.
 A service is composed of a name and a version.

-    **secrets_file**
-        The path to the secrets files.
-Can be one to multiple files - one per line.
+    **secrets.backend**
+        One of the classes from :module:`mozsvc.secrets` to be used for managing node-specific secret keys.

     **sqluri** -- for SQL backends only
         The SQL URI for the User DB

-    **databases** -- for sharded SQL backends only --  **Overrides sqluri*** A list of column separated databases SQLURI.
-Each database is a name of a service with its version, followed by a semi-column amd the SQLURI.

-        Example: aitc-1.0;sqluri://aitc.db,sync-1.1;sqluri://sync.db

-    **proxy_uri** -- for secured SQL backends only
-        The url to the stoken server to delegate writes on the User DB.

     **create_tables** -- for SQL backends only
         If True, creates the tables in the DB when they don't exist